hannes/MonetDBLite/README.md

 efficient.
 However if the user still wants to use `async` operations, this API can be embedded easily with the [CompletableFuture<T>](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) class in Java 8.

+To shrink the size of the native library, some features of MonetDB were removed in the MonetDBLite version.
+Those features include: the GeoSpatial/geometry module, merge and remote tables functionality, the JSON module, and the Data Vaults extension.

 ### Start the database and make connections